-The beauty of Lavo's Moroccan bathhouse theme can be seen before you reach the actual club.
+The beauty of Lavo can be seen before you reach the actual club.
 After climbing the first set of stairs you are swept away to another world as you walk across a catwalk over the restaurant/lounge area where there are 16 sinks with brass faucets continuously flowing water.
 (Tip: The sinks are meant as decoration, not to wash your hands so don't bother looking for the soap when you put your hands in.)

 When you get to the top of the stairs you instantly gain a view of the entire club.
-You will see intricate tile work from the floor to the ceiling, leather walls and chandeliers that are similar to the ones found in the Moroccan royal family's house.
+You will see avant-garde art, plush furnishings, and antique accents and lighting fixtures.

 The size of Lavo is small in comparison to Tao, but that is part of its appeal.
 Many patrons begin the night at the restaurant downstairs, then head over to the lounge or the patio area earlier in the night.
 And when the club opens, some people will start the party at Lavo before heading over to Tao or go to Tao first and come to Lavo.

 Lavo does a great job of mixing things up too.
-The events and special appearances at the club make it a popular destination and are part of the reason why it is one of the few nightclubs on the Strip to be open six days a week.
+The events and special appearances at the club make it a popular destination.
 Lavo is also the spot where Joaquin Phoenix made his rap debut (see the horrendous display on Youtube).

 Many clubs have tried to emulate the style of Lavo and Tao, but few have succeeded.
 The clubs have set the bar and until you have tried them, you can't say that you have truly experienced the best Vegas has to offer.